If your PARTNER is a narcissist...

 During our sessions, you will have the opportunity to find yourself again.
 In narcissistic relationships, the focus is always on the other person.
 In our sessions, the focus will be on you.
 In a supportive environment you can feel free to reconnect with your true emotions, needs, wants, and desires.
 Reconnecting with these aspects of yourself will foster your ability to heal from a narcissistic relationship.

 You might be starting to get the sense that something is not quite right in your relationship.
 Maybe you suspect that your partner is a narcissist and you are struggling to decide what to do next.
 Perhaps you have already left a narcissistic relationship and want to make sure your next relationship is different.
-Psychotherapy and coaching can help, wherever you are in your journey.
+Coaching can help, wherever you are in your journey.

 When you are involved in a narcissistic relationship, there is a tendency to stop trusting yourself and to feel confused about your own truth.
-Psychotherapy and coaching provide a neutral sounding board that you can use to see and hear yourself more clearly.
+Coaching provides a neutral sounding board that you can use to see and hear yourself more clearly.
 When you have the repeated experience of connecting with your true self, and feeling what that feels like, you eventually stop needing the support and can do it on your own.

 Also, narcissistic abuse is a form of trauma.
 To recover from a narcissistic relationship, you will need to feel feelings that are particularly difficult.
 Experiencing those feelings is what allows them to be metabolized and released from the body.
-Psychotherapy and coaching are a means of working with your trauma in a supportive environment where you are not alone and where you are in control of how much and how fast.
+Coaching is a means of working with your trauma in a supportive environment where you are not alone and where you are in control of how much and how fast.

 You might not want to end your relationship, despite the challenges of being with a narcissistic partner.